Immediate Past President, Paralyzed Veterans of America

 A member of the U.S. Air Force from 1987 to 1995, Zurfluh served as a jet engine mechanic and a crew chief in Operation Desert Shield and Operation Desert Storm.
 While on active duty in April 1995, he was injured in a motor vehicle accident in Hachinohe, Japan, suffering a shattered left arm, broken left wrist and a broken neck.
 Zurfluh was diagnosed with incomplete quadriplegia.

 Zurfluh was at his lowest point when two PVA National Service Officers came to his bedside and told him they would take care of him and do everything they can to make him as whole as possible.
 “PVA was there for me, they cared for me, and they gave me hope,” Zurfluh says.
 He became a member of PVA when this life-changing moment occurred, in 1995.

 Zurfluh spent one year as an inpatient, and two years as an outpatient in the Seattle VA Spinal Cord Injury Unit.
 After finishing rehab, Zurfluh wanted to do all he could for the organization that gave him dignity and purpose again.
 He determined to make it his life’s mission to help veterans with spinal cord injury, disorders, and related diseases like MS and ALS.

 A native of the state of Washington, Zurfluh started volunteering at the PVA Northwest Chapter, helping local members.
 He held chapter-level positions as legislative director, vice president, president, and member of the sports committee.
 Zurfluh realized that he could help even more PVA members by serving at the national level.
 In 2010, he was elected to the Executive Committee as national vice president, serving three consecutive terms.
-In May 2014, Zurfluh was elected as national senior vice president and re-elected for two consecutive terms.
+In May 2014, Zurfluh was elected as national senior vice president.